cognitiaclaeves/docker-carbon/README.md

+Forked from visity/docker-carbon.

+Only carbon runs in this container.

+Note: It runs as root.

+Build instructions:

+    sudo docker build -t visity-carbon:dbg .

+    sudo docker tag visity-carbon:dbg carbon

 # Usage

 This docker provides access to the Carbon/whisper layer of the graphite stack, inline with the one process per docker philosophy.